 You are strongly encouraged to live in the group housing as part of the CLIMB experience, even if you are from the Denver area.
 Remember, there is no cost to you for the housing arrangements.
 In certain cases, interns may be permitted to live elsewhere.

 Housing is pre-arranged by CLIMB at the Campus Village at Auraria in downtown Denver.
 Students will be assigned to suites, furnished with a bed, dresser, and desk.
 Common rooms for the suites have a couch and chairs.
 Each suite has its own toilet and shower stalls.
 Suites have small kitchens with a stove and refrigerator.
 Campus Village has wonderful common areas, including a fitness center, basketball court, cyber cafe, movie and tv lounge and much more.
 Students must bring or buy their own kitchen items: pots, pans, dishes, glasses, etc. and bedding.
 The building has high speed Internet access and on site laundry facilities.
 Parking is available at Campus Village for a monthly fee.

 By Air: To Denver International Airport (DEN) (about 45 minutes east of downtown Denver).
 All major airlines operate here, but it is a hub for United Airlines.

 By Car: I-70 and I-25 go right through Denver.

-The Program Director and your assigned mentor will help you with specifics as the summer approaches.
+The Program Director and your assigned alumni host will help you with specifics as the summer approaches.